Calgary police locate missing seniors last spotted in Monterey Park

 Calgary police say they have located two seniors who went missing from Monterey Park on Wednesday morning.

-The 81-year-old man and 82-year-old woman last seen together in the northeast community at 9:30 a.m.
+The 81-year-old man and 82-year-old woman were last seen together in the northeast community at 9:30 a.m.

 Police issued an update at 2:45 p.m. on Wednesday saying both had been located.